anardine/atmega328p-weather-station/README.md

 # High Level Overview of the Aplication

-This module works by fetching data in specific configurable timeframes (default to 1 minute) from all wather sensors and sending it to the Master (ATMEGA328-PU).
+This module works by fetching data in specific configurable timeframes (default to 1 minute) from all weather sensors and sends it to the Master (ATMEGA328-PU).
-The master then sends this data to the ESP-01S to be able to post this to a server that collects the data for further usage.
+The master then sends this data to the ESP-01S which posts the data on a web server for further use.
-The flash is to store data if the wifi reports failure on connection.
-The data is then fetched and sent when the wifi resumes working with the correct timeframe that the data was collected.

 [!IMPORTANT]
 This does not uses the Arduino Framework and it's a direct implementation of the ATMEGA328-PU bare metal.
 All APIs were created for this prurpose.

-# Architecture
+## Architecture of the Module
 This is the architectural diagram of the design:
 ```